310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% bubble Midori thinking %}
 Ahhh… You know, it’s possible the newbies dislike that side of you…

-I mean, a bunch of them are more of the geeky type who love tokusatsu shows, sooo…
+I mean, a bunch of them are more of the nerdy type who love tokusatsu shows, sooo…
 {% endbubble %}

 {% bubble Chiaki %}